 Ristoranti, if someone sees me eating and still loves me I’ll keep him.
 A lovely little restaurant near the metro Cavour is Sciué Sciué.
 When you like little cosy places with a lot of character and good food, this is your place to go.
 Another kind of hidden restaurant near Piazza Navona is Old Bear, so hidden I went there once and then never managed to find it again.

-And my all-time favourite restaurant for which I’d totally fly back to Rome and even get its coordinates tattooed on my leg (yes this is really on my agenda) is Porto Fluviale Ristorante Pizzeria located about a 10 min walk away from the metro Piramide.
+And my all-time favourite restaurant for which I’d totally fly back to Rome and even get its coordinates tattooed on my leg (One of my addictions) is Porto Fluviale Ristorante Pizzeria located about a 10 min walk away from the metro Piramide.
 Verdure fritti, Bruschetta di pomodorini e mozzarella di buffalla, arancini, followed by pizza, their amazing cheesecake (I don’t even like cheesecake) and to finish everything off un caffè.
 We once finished our food in no time, once it was on the table we stopped talking and stuffed our faces.
 At a certain point I had food on my plate and in both my hands, the waiters looked at us like they’d never seen something like this before and about 10 min later the spectacle was over.
 What I want to say by that?
 Even though it is not in the centre this restaurant is worth a visit.
 Honestly, you can thank me later!

 Rome might not be famous for its nightlife but there is still always something happening, at least I never got bored.
 You might find busy nights on a Wednesday and a Saturday is dead, I still did not figure out how this works.